 Color Campimetry Testing: We do visual fields using movement with 4 separate colors – red, green, blue and white.

-6 hour urine for heavy metal toxicity: This test is the gold standard to determine the levels of toxic minerals in your body.
-Several capsules of a chelating agent are taken which cause a release of heavy metals that are locked in your neurological tissue, fat and eyes.
+Six hour urine collection for heavy metal toxicity: This test is the gold standard to determine the levels of toxic minerals in your body.
 Urine is collected for 6 hours and then sent to a specialized laboratory for analysis.

 Microcurrent Therapy: Microcurrent is a well established therapy that improves blood flow, stimulates cellular activity, reduces scar tissue and inflammation, and helps to balance the autonomic nervous system.
-Your 3 day program will begin with treatments that balance your autonomic nervous system, balances neuroendocrine functions and treatments to reduce stress.
-We will program a detoxification program to help to reduce toxins in your body which are contributing to your disease.
+Your 3 day program will begin with treatments that balance your autonomic nervous system, balance neuroendocrine function and treatment to reduce stress.
+We will design a detoxification program to help to reduce toxins in your body which are contributing to your disease.
 Emphasis will be placed on developing and fine tuning a customized program for your eye problem.
 This program will be fine tuned over the 3 days.
 Each day you will have 2 eye programs, a stress reduction program and a detoxification program.

 Myers Cocktail: This is a specialized intravenous vitamin mixture designed to give you the key vitamins and minerals to support the eye and visual function.
 It is highly suggested that all patients receive this mixture especially if you were measured deficient in zinc.
 It is also suggested that all patients in the program receive a Myers cocktail once a month until nutritional levels are at an optimum level.

-ETDRS assessment of vision acuity, Light house contrast sensitivity and Color Campimetry Testing are repeated the results are compared to the pretreatment measurements.
+ETDRS assessment of visual acuity, Light house contrast sensitivity and Color Campimetry Testing are repeated.
+The results are compared to the pretreatment measurements.
 Each patient will then have a private consultation with Dr. Sand to review the results and outline their treatment program to continue improving their vision

-Cost for the Kondrot Program which includes all of the following:
+Cost for the 3 day Program which includes all of the following: